two Taskers lifting a heavy sofa

 Number of movers needed

-Although hiring a larger crew costs more, it can help complete the job faster, leading to lower labour costs.
-Additionally, they can safely lift heavy furniture (like pool tables), preventing damage and reducing the risk of injuries.
+Although hiring a larger crew costs more, it can help complete the job faster, reducing labour costs.
+Additionally, they can safely lift heavy furniture (like pool tables), preventing damage and reducing the risk of injury.

 Type and volume of furniture

 Moving several items simultaneously can further increase the cost to transport furniture because this requires larger trucks and more movers.
-Some removal companies would even charge based on the furniture’s weight and volume (measured per cubic metre), since this will determine the right truck size.
+Some removal companies would even charge based on the furniture’s weight and volume (measured in cubic metres), since these determine the appropriate truck size.
 Typically, you’ll need large trucks for moving furniture.
 Using the smaller ones would require multiple trips, leading to higher labour costs.

 You also need to consider the amount of space available inside the truck.
 Squeezing multiple pieces of furniture in one truck can be dangerous, especially if you must move large, fragile items like a piano or grandfather clock